discordjs/guide/guide/voice/voice-receive.md

 ::: warning
 If you are saving audio from users, make sure it abides by Discord's guidelines for saving end user data.
-Your bot may be disabled if you save data without the user's consent.
+Your bot may be disabled if you save data without the user's consent, and it may be illegal in some areas.
 :::

 ## Subscribing to users